vandadnp/flutter-website/src/get-started/flutter-for/ios-devs-swiftui.md

 }
 ```

-Although we could have done all of this without a view model and with much less code, it's important to also show real-life examples and compare SwiftUI with Flutter in those cases too.
+Although this could have been done without a view model, and with much less code, the goal of this document is to compare SwiftUI with Flutter through real-life examples.

 Flutter does not have the reactive model that SwiftUI has with `@MainActor`, `@Published` and `ObservableObject`.
-Instead, Flutter uses a much simpler model of using `Future` for work that will be done, well, in the future and completes after producing a value (or completes without producing a value).
+Instead, Flutter uses a much simpler model of using `Future` for work that will be done in the future, and completes after producing a value (or completes without producing a value).
 Flutter also has support for `Stream`, which is a class similar to `Future`.
 Whereas `Future` optionally produces maximum of 1 value, `Stream` can produce more than 1 value before it completes.
-To display the results of a `Future` on screen we will use a `FutureBuilder` and to display the results of a `Stream` we need to use `StreamBuilder`.
-Both these *builder* classes are essentially widgets that can be displayed in your widget-tree.
+To display the results of a `Future` on screen you use a `FutureBuilder`.
+To display the results of a `Stream` you use `StreamBuilder`.
+Both these *builder* classes are essentially widgets that can be displayed in the widget-tree.

-Let's start off by creating our `Weather` enum in Flutter:
+In this example, the first step is to create the `Weather` enum in Flutter:

 <!-- <?code-excerpt "examples/get-started/flutter-for/ios_devs_swiftui/async_in_flutter/lib/main.dart (WeatherEnum)"?> -->
 ```dart